ferrucc-io/ferruccio/content/posts/company-size.md

 All offers have “Software Engineer” as a title.

-They even have the same job description:
+They even have the same job requirements:

 * 2-4 years experience in a high level programming language
 * Experience with modern frontend tooling